Pgangothri/vodex.ai/README.md

 pip install -r requirements.txt
 ```
 ### 4. Database setup
-In database.py according to requirement use Mondodb(or Atlas Account)
+- In database.py according to requirement use Mondodb(or Atlas Account)
+- I used MongoDB Compass for local access
+- For deployment use MongoDB Atlas for production development
+- I did not used mongoDB Atlas for deployment if you want use it

 ### 5. Running locally
 ```bash